Asus ROG Phone full review

 The ROG Phone continues to impress when it comes to core specs.
 They are among the best we’ve ever seen on a smartphone.

 For starters, it has the fastest version of the Qualcomm Snapdragon 845 available.
 Asus says this has been ‘speed-binned’ to 2.96GHz – it’s normally 2.8GHz.
+In the software you can even choose what clock speed you want in certain apps.

 Add in that there’s 8GB of RAM as standard and this is some hefty amount of raw power.
 Asus claims it comes top in benchmarks such as AnTuTu, Geekbench and 3DMark.